List of Hotel Transylvania characters: Griffin

+Murray

-Murray (voiced by CeeLo Green in the first film, Keegan-Michael Key in the second, third, fourth film, and Hotel Transylvania 3: Monsters Overboard, Kyle Chapple in Hotel Transylvania: Scary-Tale Adventures) is a fat mummy from Egypt who has the power to summon sandstorms or just sand to cast ancient Egyptian curses.
+Murray (voiced by CeeLo Green in the first film, Keegan-Michael Key in the last three films and Hotel Transylvania 3: Monsters Overboard and Kyle Chapple in Hotel Transylvania: Scary-Tale Adventures) is an obese mummy from Egypt who has the power to summon sandstorms or just sand to cast ancient Egyptian curses.

+Blobby

-Blobby (voiced by Jonny Solomon in the second movie, Genndy Tartakovsky in the third and fourth film) is a green blob monster who speaks blob language and has not seen the outside world until the sequel.
+BLOBBY (voiced by Jonny Solomon in the second movie, Genndy Tartakovsky in the third and fourth film) is a green blob monster who speaks blob language and has not seen the outside world until the sequel.
 He was used to break Johnny's fall in the original movie and was seen in the sauna.

 In the sequel, he "hugged" Johnny's mom and was seen on the side of the vehicle, listening to a popular song while Dracula forced everyone else to listen to Bigfoot's life story, which he reads himself on an audiobook, which no one really liked, except for Drac, who was smiling.

 In Hotel Transylvania 3: Summer Vacation, Blobby accompanies Drac on a cruise.
 During the cruise, Blobby gets seasick and spews out a slime that forms into a child.
 In addition, he also creates a blob version of Tinkles.

-In Hotel Transylvania: Transformania, Blobby transforms into a plate of gelatin after he and Drac's friends drink from a fountain that was accidentally contaminated by Van Helsing's Monsterfication Ray, and cause Griffin to carry him during an adventure to fix Monsterfication Ray.
+In Hotel Transylvania: Transformania, Blobby transforms into a plate of gelatin after he and Drac's friends drink from a fountain that was accidentally contaminated by Van Helsing's Monsterfication Ray, and cause Griffin to carry him during an adventure to fix the ray.
 Humanized Drac and Dragon-like Monster Johnny search for the ray before Johnny mutates and evolves into a mindless ravenous beast.
-They return with a new crystal for the Monsterfication Ray.
-In the blimp, blobby is turned back into a monster.
+They return with a new crystal for the ray.
+In the blimp, Blobby is turned back into a monster.

+Werewolf Pups

 The werewolf pups are Wayne and Wanda's pack of at least 324 werewolf pups.
 Winnie is the only pup identified as a girl amongst them, though she might simply be the only one who wears girl-appropriate clothing.
 They are always shown causing chaos and destruction while Winnie looks on.
 Their exact number is unknown; once Winnie said that she has 300 brothers, but there is no way of knowing if that was all of them or just the males.
 But they are shown to not be completely uncontrollable: while they do not listen to their father at all (except Winnie), they generally do listen to Drac.
 When he reminds one of the pups to not chew on his cape, the pup even says: "Sorry, Uncle Drac."

 The werewolf pups make cameo appearances in the TV series.